SMS-Derfflinger/CS61C-fa20-proj3/README.md

 # CS61CPU

-This repository contains my solutions to the CS61C-fa20-proj3: A two-stage pipeline Risc-v CPU.
+This repository contains my solutions to the CS61C-fa20-proj3: A two-stage pipeline Risc-V CPU.

 ## Introduction